knative/docs/docs/serving/samples/hello-world/helloworld-python/index.md

    __pycache__
    ```

-Once you have recreated the sample code files (or used the files in the sample
+**NOTE:** Use Docker to build the sample code into a container.
+To build and
-folder) you're ready to build and deploy the sample app.
+push with Docker Hub, run these commands replacing `{username}` with your Docker

-1. Use Docker to build the sample code into a container.
-To build and push with
+Hub username.

-   Docker Hub, run these commands replacing `{username}` with your Docker Hub
+1. Use Docker to build the sample code into a container, then push the container
-   username:
+   to the Docker registry:

    ```shell
    # Build the container on your local machine